acham/cel_fcast_variations/README.md

 ```

 The script `docker_run.sh` runs the container, mapping both the
-environment file and the database file into the container.
+environment file and the database volume into the container.

-## Implementation

-`main.py` defines the API endpoints, and it starts an optional
-asynchronous task to collect forecast points from the National Weather
-Service's public API at regular intervals.
-This asynchronous task is
-defined in function `retrieve_new_forecasts`.

-`config.py` defines a configuration that is mainly obtained from the
-environment variables.  `model/` contains a data model that is used by
-the API, and `db/` implements the database layer, including the
-database schema and CRUD operations to write and retrieve forecast
-points.

-## Discussion

 SQLite was chosen due to its simplicity and its ability
-to use local storage, which is a requirement for this project.
+to use local storage.
 For
 larger-scale forecast data, a dedicated time series database such as
 TimescaleDB would be a more adequate choice.